egemenimre/ccsds-ndm/README.rst

 Note that file format (XML or KVN) and data type (e.g. CDM or NDM) are inferred automatically.
 The output `cdm` is the object tree for a Conjunction Data Message (CDM).
-The contents can then be reached going deeper in the object tree as specified in the NDM Standard.
+The contents can then be reached going deeper in the object tree as specified in the corresponding NDM Standard.
 This example shows how to reach the orbit normal position component of the relative state vector:

 >>> print(cdm.body.relative_metadata_data.relative_state_vector.relative_position_n)